11 Surprising English Words That Come From French

 You’ll find you already know many French words

 Similarities between French and English can really play to your advantage, and once you realize how many words cross over, you may notice that you know a great deal of French already!
 Often, spellings between English and French words are the main difference, and as long as you apply a French accent, you can successfully communicate a word in French to a native.
-Having an arsenal of words you already know does wonders for your confidence and will help you to progress much more rapidly.

 Translation becomes easier

 The similarities work in the opposite way, too.
 It can be very easy to guess what a word means in French when it holds so many similarities to its English counterpart.
 This is especially handy when reading and writing, as seeing a word before you hear it spoken is often the easiest way to recognize what its English equivalent might be.
 Of course, you need to remember to be careful of faux amis—not all words that look the same mean the same thing!